 That's not all.

 Many of the world's most successful organizations are already aware of this.
-Research conducted as part of Forbes Insights' Global Diversity and Inclusion: Fostering Innovation Through a Diverse Workforce found that 85 percent of surveyed companies with over $500 million in revenue either agreed, or strongly agreed that "a diverse and inclusive workforce is crucial to encouraging different perspectives and ideas that drive innovation."
+Research conducted as part of Forbes Insights' Global Diversity and Inclusion: Fostering Innovation Through a Diverse Workforce found that 85% of surveyed companies with over $500 million in revenue either agreed, or strongly agreed that "a diverse and inclusive workforce is crucial to encouraging different perspectives and ideas that drive innovation."

 The tricky part about innovation is that it's hard to see coming.